Xunnamius/strongbox-switchcrypt/USECASES.md

 Simultaneously, the more sensitive data regions are future-proofed and more resilient to attack using a high security cipher.

-Terminology: a "VSR" is a region of a file that is crypted with the swap cipher rather than the primary cipher that encrypts the remaining majority of the file.
+Terminology: a "VSR" is a region of a file that is crypted with the alternative rather than the primary cipher that encrypts the remaining majority of the file.

 Benefit: we can "future-proof" our encrypted highly sensitive data against more